CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ## depth of field

-code for implementation can be found in pathtrace.cu function "ConcentricSampleDisk"
+code for implementation can be found in pathtrace.cu function "ConcentricSampleDisk".

-depth of field is best done on the gpu because every ray from the camera must be slightly manipulated based on our lens and focal point.
-Therefore since we have many rays and they are all data dependent it makes sense to compute this on a gpu.
+Depth of field is best done on the gpu because every ray from the camera must be slightly manipulated based on our lens and focal point.
+Therefore, since we have many rays and they are all data dependent it makes sense to compute this on a gpu.

 From our chart we see depth of field did not add much, if any overhead to the system.
 Similar to anti-aliasing this technique is done once per iteration and makes adjustments to the input rays direction and origin. the compute time for this is pretty minimal there by it is masked away by the heavier functions.